Code-Institute-Submissions/tubaman48-CI-MS3-concert-programme-builder/README.md

 # Testing

 Due to the size of the testing section, I have created a separate document for it.
-You can find it [here](https://github.com/tubaman48/CI-MS3-concert-programme-builder/main/TESTING.md).
+You can find it [here](https://github.com/tubaman48/CI-MS3-concert-programme-builder/blob/main/TESTING.md).

 ---

 # Project barriers and solutions

-> - to be done
+> - The key technical challenge for this particular site was to provide a clean and flexible automated method to select multiple pieces from the music_items collection.
+> - The limited time available for the original submission of this MS3 project meant that at the time I had to put in a rather clumsy manual process to cut and paste selected pieces into up to 6 fixed entries, which was not to my liking.
+> - However, for this resubmission I worked out the basis for the automated solution with strong guidance and superb technical input from my mentor Antonio Rodrigues, which I was able to take forward and mould into a tidier solution that enabled candidate lists to be generated, where the ticked selections were automatically populated into an array of entries.
+> - There are still some glitches which need further attention to fix (documented [here](https://github.com/tubaman48/CI-MS3-concert-programme-builder/blob/main/TESTING.md#known-bugs) at the bottom of the TESTING.md under Known Bugs), but I hope it can be seen that it goes a long way towards providing the user experience that I intended.

 ---